 2.1 Collection of banded leaf and sheath blight disease samples

 The leaves and stems of maize plants severely showing typical banded leaf and sheath blight symptoms were collected from Kalyani, which were properly labelled and stored in a refrigerator to prevent secondary microbial invasion.
-The pathogen was isolated from the infected leaf tissues using the tissue isolation method and cultured on appropriate media.
-The cultures were then stored at 4°C for further use in laboratory experiments.

 2.2 Isolation and Identification of the Pathogen

 To isolate the fungus, 5 mm² sections of infected maize leaf and sheath tissues were washed thoroughly with sterile distilled water and surface-sterilized using 1% sodium hypochlorite (NaOCl) for 30 seconds.
 After three rinses in sterile distilled water, the samples were dried on sterile filter paper.
 The sterilized tissues were then placed on Potato Dextrose Agar (PDA) plates (Hi Media Pvt.
 Ltd., India) and sealed with Para film®.
 The plates were incubated at 25 ± 2 °C in the dark for 24–48 hours.
 Fungal colony development was observed every 2–3 days.
 Upon full colony growth, mycelial segments were transferred to fresh PDA plates.
-These pure cultures were maintained for further study and characterization.
+These pure cultures were stored at 4°C for further study and characterization.

 2.3 Cultural and morphological studies